KyriakosLamp/KyriakosLamp/README.md

 ### ⌛ Little Lessons I Keep in Mind

+- “Progress isn’t about perfection — it’s about persistence.”
 - “Time is your most honest teacher; spend it learning, not doubting.”
-- “Progress isn’t about perfection — it’s about persistence.”
 - “Don’t rush the process; even small steps move you forward.”
+- ”Reduce, Reuse, Recycle”

 ---